 Gut microbial research has shown us a glimpse at the immense diversity of microbial species that each of us harbours.
 Very few of these species are universally shared among humans; in fact a large proportion is only found in a minority of individuals, leading to the regular discovery of novel species.

-My group is investigating the immense diversity of bacteria and other microorganisms that can be found in microbiome the human gut (and other environments).
+My group works across both the Quadram Institute and Earlham Institute to investigate the immense diversity of bacteria and other microorganisms that can be found in microbiome the human gut (and other environments).
 Thus our research lies in the intersection between microbial communities, bacterial strain evolution and genome plasticity, with the ultimate goal of understanding the microbial aetiology of a broad range of complex human diseases, such as IBD and Parkinson’s disease.
 Identifying bacterial strains that are associated to these will help in exploring new treatments, and by describing their genomic content, we can identify known pathogenicity and antibiotic resistance genes that different bacteria have in their genomes.
 This can ultimately help in targeting and adjusting the dosage of patient treatments, on a personalized basis.

 To address these questions, we apply bioinformatic methods from metagenomics, numerical ecology, population genetics and comparative genomics.
 One bioinformatic focus is on the accurate calling of genomic variants from highly complex metagenomics datasets and the delineation of patient specific bacteria.
 To maximize the efficiency of our analysis, we follow a holistic analysis approach, that combines our software with laboratory methods that target microbial fractions of high information content.